marinmss/m1-datascience-project/README.md

 We set up the number_people < 130 in the collectBiographiesFromCategories() function of 'part1_data_collection.ipynb', it is our base case.
 You can modify it if you want to explore the effect of increasing data size in the clustering part.

-## Quick Test (~ 10 min)
+## Test (~ 10 min)

 If you explore each notebook file in order without modifying the setting values, the execution will take you around 10min.

 ## Outputs

-Running 'part1_data_collection.ipynb' will create the "Biographie" folder, the subfolders and the .txt files as described above and save the dataframe created as a .csv file that we use in 'data_analysis.ipynb'.
+Running 'part1_data_collection.ipynb' will create the "Biographies" folder, the subfolders and the .txt files as described above and save the dataframe created as a .csv file that we use in 'data_analysis.ipynb'.
 The other notebook files will just have the expected outputs according to the instructions of each part of the project.

 ## Results